sassoftware/restaf-demos/README.md

 Now you can issue prompts like

 - Read costchange from samples.
-Limit the number of records to 10.
 - read sashelp.air from sas
-- read public.cars from cas where make = toyota
+- read public.cars from cas where make eq toyota

+Try the other tools in this server

 ### Test with @modelcontextprotocol/inspector